 In the Grass Lake races the highlighted feature is the Marathon charges across the lake.
 One of the few left in the country, the Marathon is a grueling 20 minute run across the lake with a right turn twist to the challenge the skills of the drivers familiar with only left turn courses, the Marathon poses some interesting bumping on the right turn.
 Sponsored by the Village of Grass Lake Downtown Development Authority, a wide and varied assortment of racing styles were evident during the week, from 50 mph. to 85 mph.

 2010 featured two races on Grass Lake.
 The first race on July 10 & 11 brought racers across the Midwest from Michigan and Minnesota, to Texas and Louisiana to compete in Midwest Divisional Championships.
 Divisional winners then advanced to Oroville, California for the Nationals in 2010 and were already be pre-qualified for the national championship races.
 If you missed that event, then the "Wild Ones Regatta" on September 11 & 12, made up for it.
 On the same weekend the MHRA offered its first driver training school in Grass Lake.
 On the Friday prior to the "Wild Ones Regatta" the racing school took in the proper operation of the boats with a focus on safety.
 Once completed, drivers were qualified to race in an APBA event, and some participated in the regatta over the weekend.

-Beyond that, the Grass Lake community looks forward to 2015 when the Stock Outboard Nationals may again return to Grass Lake for a week of competitive racing.
+Beyond that, the Grass Lake community looks forward to 2017 when the Stock Outboard Nationals will again return to Grass Lake for a week of competitive racing.
 An effective use of one of our key resources, the stock outboard races has put Grass Lake on the national map....a place where many communities would like to be.
 For more information on stock outboard racing check the MHRA website at www.michiganhydroplane.com.